EPSRC-DIGEST/epsrc-digest.github.io/_pages/openings.md

 # Open positions

-We currently do not look for any new members.
-Please follow us for further opportunities!
+We are not currently looking for any new members.

-We have one position now!